vyruss/pg_statviz/README.md

     \c mydatabase
     CREATE EXTENSION pg_statviz;

 This will create the needed tables and functions under schema `pgstatviz` (note the lack of underscore in the schema name).

 ## Installing the utility

-The visualization utility can also be installed from [PyPi](https://pypi.org/project/pg_statviz/):
+The visualization utility can be installed from [PyPi](https://pypi.org/project/pg_statviz/):

     pip install pg_statviz

 The utility is also available in the
 [PostgreSQL Yum Repository](https://www.postgresql.org/download/linux/redhat/) and can be installed using `dnf` or `yum`:

     sudo dnf install pg_statviz
     OR
     sudo yum install pg_statviz

 ### Requirements